BUY TICKETS >

 • Zinc

-The five most abundant minerals in the soaking pools are iron, sulfate, chloride, sodium and calcium.
+Iron, sulfate, chloride, sodium, and calcium are the five most abundant minerals in the soaking pools.
 Iron and sulfate are known for their relaxing qualities.
-Thermal heat from the springs is used to warm the family pool and to heat the walkways and buildings.
+Thermal heat from the springs is used to warm the family pool, walkways, and buildings.